Code-Institute-Submissions/SpendWise/README.md

 - In the Settings.py file - add the STATIC files settings - storagepath, the url, directory path, root path, media url and default file storage path.
 -  Make a new file call Procfile.
 Add the following code: web: gunicorn ProjectName.wsgi
 - Add, commit and push all changes to Github.
 - Navigate to the deployment tab in Heroku.
 Link your github repo to Heroku and deploy the branch manually.
-View the build log for any errors.It will dipslay a link to the live site.
+View the build log for any errors.
+It will dipslay a link to the live site.

 ### Forking the project